Arksine/moonraker/docs/components.md

 #### *Server.register_notification(event_name, notify_name=None)*

 Registers a websocket notification to be pushed when `event_name` is emitted.
-By default JSON-RPC notifcation sent will be in the form of `notify_{event_description}`.
+By default JSON-RPC notification sent will be in the form of `notify_{event_description}`.
 For example, when the server sends the `server:klippy_connected` event, the JSON_RPC notification will be `notify_klippy_connected`.

 If a `notify_name` is provided it will override the `{event_description}` extracted from the `event_name`.
-For example, if the `notify_name="kconnect` were specfied when registering the `server:klippy_connected` event, the websocket would emit a `notify_kconnect` notification.
+For example, if the `notify_name="k_connected"` were specified when registering the `server:klippy_connected` event, the websocket would emit a `notify_k_connected` notification.

 #### *Server.get_host_info()*